VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/settings/settings-tab.md

 ## [Taxes](docs/old-versions/vc113userguide/settings/taxes)

 The taxes set up is performed in the "Taxes" tab.
 All the taxes applied in the store can be set in this block.
-Here users can manage the list of all taxes,В tax categories, jurisdictions and jurisdiction groups.
+Here users can manage the list of all taxes, tax categories, jurisdictions and jurisdiction groups.
 Importing of taxes can also be executed in this section.

 ## [Search](docs/old-versions/vc113userguide/settings/search-settings)